 Fróðárheiði (361 m) is one of the heaths at Snæfellsfjallgarður on the Snæfellsnes peninsula.
-The 14 km long road crossing the heath is now all paved.
+The 14 km-long road across the heath is now fully paved.
 Given the bad weather in this area, this heath is often impassable during the winter.

 Top photo: Fróðá river by Fróðá farm